Stick to football? Rashford proving to be as heroic on the field as he is off | Goal.com

 It was Rashford, though, who ensured there would be no late fight back from the visitors.

-Introduced off the bench shortly before Bruno Fernandes also entered the fray, the pair played havoc with the Leipzig defence, with the England striker routinely finding himself one-on-one with Gulacsi, and he very rarely misses in those situations.
+Introduced off the bench shortly before Bruno Fernandes also entered the fray, the pair wreaked havoc, with the England striker routinely finding himself one-on-one with Gulacsi, and he very rarely misses in those situations.

-Rashford even gave up the chance of a potential hat-trick in the 86th minute as he placed the ball on the spot for Anthony Martial to take a penalty, but four minutes later he again found himself unchallenged in front of goal to ensure he would be taking home the match ball.
+Rashford even gave up the chance of a potential hat-trick in the 86th minute as he placed the ball on the spot for Anthony Martial to take a penalty, but four minutes later he again found himself unchallenged in front of goal to ensure he would be taking home the match ball after all.

 Rashford continues to show he is pretty good at football.
 He will not be "sticking" to it, though.
 He still has more important fights to win.